Skip Navigation

 Starting in your 40s, it’s time to add some new healthcare plays—like getting screened for colorectal cancer and discussing whether prostate cancer screening is right for you.

-Put colorectal cancer on the defense: In people under 50, colorectal cancer is now the number one cancer-related killer of men according to the American Cancer Society, and Black men are 20% more likely to get colorectal cancer.
-For men at average risk, talk to your primary care provider about colorectal cancer screening at 45—or earlier if you have a family history or colon cancer-related genetic syndromes.
+Put colorectal cancer on the defense: Colorectal cancer is the third-leading cause of cancer-related deaths in men, according to the American Cancer Society.
+For men at average risk, talk to your primary care professional about colorectal cancer screening at 45—or earlier if you have a family history or colon cancer-related genetic syndromes.

 “If you love yourself, then you need to get yourself checked out,” said CJ Stewart, former Chicago Cubs outfielder and Wellstar patient.
 “You can definitely take it from me—someone who was fearful of the process—that if I can do it, you can do it.”

-Discuss making smart health moves with a primary care provider near you.
+Discuss making smart health moves with a primary care professional near you.

 Your 50s, 60s & 70s: Staying in the game